 Post-Interview Job Search Tips

-While the interview is fresh in your mind, jot down your answers to such questions as:
+After your interview and while the conversations are still fresh in your mind, jot down your answers to questions such as:

 - Will I be developing as a professional?